- Politics and Social Issues»

 Dad looked at the pictures and asked her if she was related to the famous bank robber, John Dillinger?
 She just smiled and said,"No, that is my son.
 He has been missing since July of 1934."
 She told dad that her son had been arrested twice because he looked so much like the infamous criminal.

 Her son had also pretended a few times with the ladies to get attention.
-The last she saw of her son was in June of 1934.
+The last time she saw her son was in June of 1934.
 He went to Chicago on a business trip and told his mother that he would be gone a few weeks.
 She claimed that he would always send postcards from the hotels he stayed at.
-She told dad that her son would always write her...always!
+She said her son would always write her.